 Over the years we have noticed that the same three housing archetypes generate the bulk of our wind-night flood calls, and they cut across city lines.
 If your home fits one of these profiles, tonight is the night your luck may run out.

 The first archetype is the 1960s ranch with original drain tile and a later finished basement.
-These are scattered through Clinton Township along Garfield and Metropolitan Parkway, through the mid-century subdivisions of Sterling Heights north of 14 Mile, and through the historic residential streets of Mt Clemens near the river.
+These are scattered through older neighborhoods across Clinton Township, the mid-century subdivisions of Sterling Heights, and the historic residential streets of Mt Clemens near the river.
 The drain tile is typically clay or concrete and has been partially collapsed for years.
 The finished basement was usually added in the 1990s with drywall sitting directly on the slab.
 One hour of pump outage and we are extracting 6 to 10 inches of water and cutting drywall two feet up the wall.

 The second archetype is the lake-proximity home on a perched water table.
 Harrison Township is the textbook case here, because the combination of Lake St Clair proximity and shallow groundwater means the pit never stops working and the crawl spaces flood as fast as the basements.
 Insulation comes out every time, no exceptions.